SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about enabling everyone to participate in societal activities.
 Special attention is paid to people in a disadvantaged position due to any characteristic, e.g. age, gender or disability (horizontal inequalities).

+This target handles empowering people who face horizontal inequalities.
+This refers to groups of people who share an identity characteristic like race or religion and can therefore be exposed to the same kind of inequalities.
+(Stewart 2016).

 ```py
 TS=
 (